Latin Grammy Award for Best Portuguese-Language Urban Performance

 The Latin Grammy Award for Best Portuguese-Language Urban Performance is an award presented annually by the Latin Academy of Recording Arts & Sciences at the Latin Grammy Awards.

-The description of the category at the 2023 Latin Grammy Awards states that it is "commercially released singles or tracks (vocal or instrumental) of recordings in Portuguese language that contain 51% or more playing time of newly recorded material, and 51% playing time of Urban music".
+The description of the category at the 2023 Latin Grammy Awards states that it is for "commercially released singles or tracks (vocal or instrumental) of recordings in Portuguese language that contain 51% or more playing time of newly recorded material, and 51% playing time of Urban music".
 In regards to the genre, the song can "include a fusion mix of urban styles with other genres as long as the Urban character predominates".

-The category will be first awarded at the 24th Annual Latin Grammy Awards in 2023, alongside two other categories (Songwriter of the Year and Best Singer-Songwriter Song) that were also introduced said year.
+The category was introduced at the 24th Annual Latin Grammy Awards in 2023, alongside two other categories (Songwriter of the Year and Best Singer-Songwriter Song).

 Recipients

 Rap rock group Planet Hemp were the inaugural winners in collaboration with rapper Criolo.